 Many times when searching for herbs, you’ll come across herbs listed as “natural”, “organic”, and “wild-crafted”.
 Below are what each of those terms mean, and what I think is best.

-Granted not all herb companies sell organic or wild-crafted herbs which is not always a problem, but this is where research and trust in that company comes into play.
-We’ll talk more on that below.
+Granted not all herb companies sell organic or wild-crafted herbs which is not always a problem, but this is where research and trust in that company come into play.
+We’ll talk more about that below.